bcdev/epr-api/README.txt

     Naturally, this software will improve and grow through extensive testing and user feedback.

 Documentation

-    The documentation is located in the EPR-API-INSTALL-FOLDER at:
+    The documentation is located at:

-    $EPR-API-INSTALL-FOLDER$/
+    epr_api-XXX/
       |- docs/
         |- html/    - API documentation for C

-    Aditional you can find the documentation to the supported ENVISAT product tables (required as a reference  for dataset-,field-,band- and flag-names) at:
+    Aditional documentation listing the supported ENVISAT product tables (required as a reference  for dataset-, field-, band- and flag-names) can be found at:

     http://www.brockmann-consult.de/beam/doc/help/general/envisat-products/index.html

 Zip Archive Contents